Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Disembarkation: Arrive in Port Louis, Mauritius, to disembark at 8:00am

-Board Coral Geographer in Mahe, Seychelles at 2:00pm for a 4:00pm departure.
+Board Coral Geographer at Port Victoria, Mahe Seychelles at 2:00pm for a 4:00pm departure.
 We set sail overnight for Desroches, while you meet and mingle with your fellow guests.

 Arrive at the Amirante Group of islands, considered to be some of the most pristine and untouched islands in the world.
 If conditions permit, we will spend time exploring Desroches Island and St Joseph Atoll.
 With the islands conservation team and our naturalists, we will take nature walks to observe the giant tortoises and other species, as well as the unique plants that grow here.
 Birdwatching is rewarding, with frigatebirds, Blue Herons, and Crested Terns abounding.
 Snorkelling may be possible over the coral gardens here.